webmonk/WooCommerce-Sandbox-Payment/readme.txt

 1. Screenshot of the admin payments page showing all available payment gateways
 2. Screenshot of the settings page for sandbox credit card
 3. Screenshot of the settings page for sandbox eCheck
-4. Screenshot of credit card payment form on checkout page
+4. Screenshot of credit card payment form on the checkout page
-5. Screenshot of eCheck payment form on checkout page
+5. Screenshot of eCheck payment form on the checkout page
-6. Screenshot of admin order page showing status of transaction and order notes
+6. Screenshot of admin order page showing status of the transaction and order notes

 == Changelog ==